ponicode/roller-coaster/INSTRUCTION.md

-# The Roller Coaster
+# Ponicode Technical Test - The Roller Coaster

 You can resolve the following exercise in JavaScript or TypeScript.

 Please approach this test as if the code was going to be pushed to a professional codebase, not as a draft.

 Try and solve it with reasonable algorithmic complexity.
-This means that even the harder tests should run within a couple of seconds or even less.
+This means that even the harder tests should run within a **couple of seconds or even less**.

+:warning: Do not fork this repository and do not submit any Pull Requests :warning:

+When you're done, please create your public repository on GitHub and communicate the URL by email.

+## Agenda

+The following test has 2 parts:

+* at home, design and implement a solution for the follwing problem (~3h30)
+* present the result to one or two developers (~30min)

 ## The Goal